kyleterry/tenyks/README.md

 A good example of something more dynamic is the [Weather service](https://github.com/kyleterry/tenyks-contrib/blob/master/src/tenykswunderground/main.py).

-## Help me

-I'm a new Go programmer.
-Surely there's some shitty shit in here.
-You can help me out by creating an issue on Github explaining how dumb I am.
-Or you can patch the dumbness, make a pull request and tell me what I did wrong and why you made the change you did.
-I'm open to criticism as long as it's done in a respectful and "I'm teaching you something new" kind of way.

 ## Credit where credit is due

 Service oriented anything isn't new.
 This idea came from an old